 - X-Men (Superhero “Origin Story” Action) 2000

 (note: An Adobe PDF file will open on any computer, Mac or Windows, as well as on most e-readers, such as the iPad and the Kindle.
 My PDF files feature full color graphics, super-fast bookmark navigation and print-style layouts.
-You can also print the book from a PDF in high resolution, if you’d like a hard copy.
-For these reasons, I price the PDFs a bit higher.)
+You can also print the book from a PDF in high resolution, if you’d like a hard copy.)

-- Buy SPECIAL BUNDLE — Story Maps and 12 Great Screenplays PDFs (highest quality) at a discount price $24.90 $19.95 (Includes FREE BONUS STORY MAP emailed to you after the purchase!)
+Buy SPECIAL BUNDLE — How to Write a GREAT Screenplay and 12 Great Screenplays PDFs (highest quality) at a discount price $24.90 $19.95 (Includes FREE BONUS STORY MAP emailed to you after the purchase!)

 (note: Kindle versions of both e-books are available for purchase at the links below.
 If you do not have a Kindle device, you can still read the e-books on your PC, Mac or several other mobile devices using a Free Kindle Reader App.)